WHAT IS ABCs?

 • Develop and sustain a student-led peer mediation program

-• Explore and address implicit bias, bullying, and inter-group conflict on their campuses
+• Address implicit bias, bullying, and inter-group conflict

 Choose between two skills-based tracks.
 These tracks, “Peacebuilding” and “Peacekeeping,” will enable participants to understand both the fundamentals of these skills and have an opportunity to practice and figure out how to implement these practices in their role and at their school.
 We cannot guarantee first choice based on space - there are only 40 people per track because the training is very participatory.